-- Advancing the legal rights of women. - 2 Promoting gender-related scholarly work. - 3 Facilitating an interdisciplinary dialogue among academics in a variety of disciplines. - 4 Enhancing communication about gender issues among jurists, practitioners, legal academics and other specialists working on issues of sex and gender. - 5 Sharing the expertise of Thomas Jefferson law faculty with the wider community.
+- 1 Advancing the legal rights of women. - 2 Promoting gender-related scholarly work. - 3 Facilitating an interdisciplinary dialogue among academics. - 4 Enhancing communication about gender issues among jurists, practitioners, legal academics and other specialists working on issues of sex and gender. - 5 Sharing the expertise of Thomas Jefferson law faculty with the wider community.